-12 How will dynamic pricing work on the HOT lanes?
-Let's take a look at how dynamic pricing will work on the Phase 1 South HOT lanes.
-Toll rates will adjust as frequently as every 5 minutes, if needed, to maintain a free-flowing level of traffic - that is, 45 miles per hour or greater.
-Toll rates will generally increase when the HOT lanes are relatively full and traffic slows, and then decrease when the HOT lanes are less full.
+12 How will dynamic Let's take a look at how dynamic pricing will work on the Phase pricing work on the 1 South HOT lanes.
+HOT lanes? • I oll rates will adjust as frequently as every 5 minutes, if needed, to maintain a free-flowing level of traffic - that is, 45 miles per hour or greater.
+Toll rates will generally increase when the HOT lanes are lanes are less full.
 Tolls will be collected at highway speeds, using overhead gantries, with no toll plazas or toll booths - this is known as cashless tolling.
-Current toll rates for common destinations will be displayed on electronic roadway signs so drivers will know their toll prior to Please note, tolling gantry locations, as well as actual toll rates, will be identified by the Phase 1 South Section Developer in the future.
+Current toll rates for common destinations will be displayed on electronic roadway signs so drivers will know their toll prior to entering the HOT lanes.
+Please note, tolling gantry locations, as well as actual toll rates. will be identified by the Phase 1 South Section Developer in the future.
 Gantry locations shown in the public hearing informational materials are theoretical and for illustrative purposes only.
 Toll rates for each tolling segment will be set by the Developer within the M-D-T-A Board-approved toll rate ranges.
-13 How will your toll be determined for a trip?
-Here are two examples of how tolls would be calculated for a trip along the Phase 1 South HOT lanes.
-Please note, the toll rates used in the graphic are not actual; the example toll rates are for illustration purposes only.
+13 How will your toll be • Here are two examples of how tolls would be calculated for a determined for a trip? trip along the Phase 1 South HOT lanes. • Please note, the toll rates used in the graphic are not actual; the example toll rates are for illustration purposes only.
 Once toll rate ranges are established by the M-D-T-A Board, the Developer will set actual toll rates within the approved toll rate ranges.
-Now, let's proceed with the examples.
-This is a graphic depicting a highway with four, free general purpose lanes and two tolled HOT lanes.
+Now, let's proceed with the examples. • This is a graphic depicting a highway with four, free general purpose lanes and two tolled HOT lanes.
 There are four Interchange Crossroads labeled A, B, C and D. The HOT lanes between Interchange Cross Roads are called tolling segments - there are three in this example, and overhead tolling gantries are located within each of the segments.
 The HOT lanes may be accessed and exited from any of the four Interchange Cross Roads, A, B, C, or D. Before entering the HOT lanes, a digital road sign will show the anticipated total toll to the common destinations.
-In this example, a digital road sign is shown at Cross Roads C and D. To calculate a total trip cost, multiply the number of miles traveled within a tolling segment by the toll rate per mile for that given tolling segment.
+In this example, a digital road sign is shown at Cross Road A telling you how much it will cost to get from Cross Road A to Cross Roads C and D. • To calculate a total trip cost, multiply the number of miles traveled within a tolling segment by the toll rate per mile for that given tolling segment.
 A trip may pass through multiple tolling segments, and the toll rate per mile may vary within each tolling segment based on traffic conditions.